 In the 2021-22 pilot year, 630 students and staff enrolled on the module and 122 of them completed it for an award.
 In the 2022-23 academic year, 997 people enrolled and 281 of them completed it for an award.
-Participants reported a 37 per cent increase in sustainability knowledge (from 5.56 to 7.60) and a 35 per cent increase in their ability to take action on sustainability (from 5.61 to 7.55).
-93 per cent (somewhat) agree that the module has filled a gap in their current sustainability curriculum at King's, but 90 per cent would like the module to be accredited.
+Participants reported a 37% increase in sustainability knowledge (from 5.56 to 7.60) and a 35% increase in their ability to take action on sustainability (from 5.61 to 7.55).
+93% (somewhat) agree that the module has filled a gap in their current sustainability curriculum at King's, but 90% would like the module to be accredited.

-'This module has been fantastic in helping me explore new perspectives on sustainability and climate that I hadn't considered before.
-I think, most importantly, it has led me to discover resources that have really pushed me to move out of the "learning" space and into the "active" space - doing something about the issues that concern me, rather than just being concerned about them.'
-Student who completed the KEATS Sustainability & Climate module
+"This module has been fantastic in helping me explore new perspectives on sustainability and climate that I hadn't considered before.
+I think most importantly, it has led me to discover resources that have really pushed me to move out of the 'learning' space and into the 'active' space, i.e., doing something about the issues that concern me, rather than just being concerned about them."